Skip to content

 At a glance

-• Historical Title: recognized as the historical capital in Peru
+Historical TitleRecognized as a historical capital in Peru.

 Cusco is one of the most important cities in Peru.
 The city was the political, religious, and symbolic center of the Inca Empire.
-From here, Tawantinsuyu was administered, an empire that covered large parts of the Andes in the 15th and early 16th centuries.
+From here, the Tawantinsuyu was administered, an empire that in the 15th and early 16th centuries encompassed large parts of the Andes.

-Today, Cusco is simultaneously a travel destination, a starting point for Machu Picchu, a UNESCO city, and a vibrant Andean town.
-This very mix is what makes it so appealing.
-Inca walls support colonial churches, cobblestone streets lead to modern cafes, and in the markets, everyday life meets tourists.
+Today, Cusco is at once a travel destination, a starting point for Machu Picchu, a UNESCO city, and a vibrant Andean town.
+This very mixture makes it so appealing.
+Inca walls support colonial churches, cobblestone streets lead to modern cafes, and in the markets, everyday life meets travelers.

-Cusco should not be seen merely as a transit point.
-Those who rush straight to Machu Picchu miss one of the densest historical cityscapes in South America.
-Moreover, at 3,400 meters, the body might demand that you slow down anyway.
+Cusco should not be seen merely as a transit station.
+Those who rush directly to Machu Picchu miss one of the most historically dense urban areas in South America.
+Moreover, at 3,400 meters, the body may demand that you slow down a bit.
 Cusco doesn't argue.
-Cusco lets the stairs do the talking.
+Cusco lets stairs do the talking.

 Location, Altitude, and Climate

-Cusco is located in a fertile Andean valley at an altitude of approximately 3,400 meters.
+Cusco lies in an Andean valley at about 3,400 meters above sea level.
 UNESCO describes the city as a place in the heart of the central Peruvian Andes, fed by several rivers.

-The altitude is one of the most important planning factors.
-Many visitors notice Cusco on their very first stroll.
-Stairs, cobblestones, and thinner air ensure that even short distances feel more strenuous.
+Altitude is one of the most important planning factors.
+Many visitors notice Cusco on their very first walk.
+Stairs, cobblestones, and thinner air make even short distances feel more strenuous.

 The climate is characterized by a dry season and a rainy season.
-The drier period is often between May and September.
+The drier phase is often between May and September.
 The rainy season typically falls between November and March.
-Clear skies mean strong sun during the day, but it can get cool in the evening.
+Clear skies mean strong sun during the day, and it can get cool in the evening.

-Sun protection is not just a decorative item in Cusco.
+Sun protection in Cusco is not a decorative item.
 UV radiation is strong at high altitudes.
 A hat, sunscreen, and water are essential even for short city walks.

 History of Cusco